2026 FIFA World Cup qualification (CONCACAF): Entrants

-As Canada, Mexico and the United States were awarded automatic berths as co-hosts, they will not enter qualifying.
+As Canada, Mexico, and the United States were awarded automatic berths as co-hosts, they did not enter qualifying.
 The remaining 32 FIFA-affiliated national teams from CONCACAF entered qualification.
-Based on the FIFA rankings of November 2023, the top 28 teams will receive a bye to the second round, while the lowest four teams will enter the first round.
+Based on the FIFA rankings of December 2023, the top 28 teams received a bye to the second round, while the lowest four teams entered the first round.

 Schedule

-The CONCACAF schedule for qualification is as follows.
+The CONCACAF schedule for qualification was as follows:

 First round

-The bottom four CONCACAF teams, ranked 29 to 32 based on the FIFA rankings of November 2023, will be divided into two matchups, played on a two-legged home-and-away basis.
-The pairings are predetermined, with the 29th ranked team facing the 32nd ranked team, and the 30th ranked team facing the 31st ranked team.
-The two winners will advance to the second round.
+The bottom four CONCACAF teams, ranked 29 to 32 based on the FIFA rankings of December 2023, were divided into two matchups to be played on a two-legged home-and-away basis.
+The pairings were predetermined, with the 29th ranked team facing the 32nd ranked team, and the 30th ranked team facing the 31st ranked team.
+The two winners advanced to the second round.

 Second round

+The draw took place on 25 January 2024 in Zürich, Switzerland.

-The top twenty-eight CONCACAF teams in the FIFA rankings of November 2023 will enter in the second round, to be joined by the two winners of the first round.
-Teams will be drawn into six groups of five teams, and will play single round-robin matches (two home and two away).
-The six group winners and six group runners-up will advance to the third round.
+The top twenty-eight CONCACAF teams in the FIFA rankings of December 2023 entered in the second round, joined by the two winners of the first round.
+Teams were drawn into six groups of five teams and played single round-robin matches (two home and two away).
+The six group winners and six group runners-up advanced to the third round.